 Outside of the primary campaign, Diablo Immortal features a host of side content to get stuck into, such as quests, dungeons, and bosses found off the beaten path.
 There’s also a hub area where you can meet up with other players and relax between adventures.
-In terms of other side content, the game offers Elder Rifts.
-These are short, randomised experiences where you can farm a bunch of XP and loot.
+In terms of other side content, the game offers Elder Rifts, which are short, randomised experiences where you can farm a bunch of XP and loot.
 A new item type known as ‘Crests’ allow you to modify these Rifts, altering their level of challenge.

 This allows you to break down your unwanted gear to its core components and use them to level up your favourite weapons and armour.
 At set levels, your gear will gain a random bonus property, but, for the most part, the item levelling system provides small stat boosts.

 Immortal also reworks Diablo 3’s Paragon system.
 There will be a variety of Paragon trees to invest in once you’ve hit the level cap, each suited to a different playstyle.
-This should help to flesh out the late and post-game experience.
+This should help to flesh out the late and endgame experience.

 And last, but by no means least, the base game and all future content updates will be free.
 New classes will be available to everyone without requiring an in-game purchase, and there will be no energy system in place to limit playtime.
 The game will have a battle pass, and the aforementioned Crests will also be available as IAPs.